 Insulation Thicker walls generally provide better insulation.
 Look for walls that are consistently thick, not just at the top.
 Also look for walls and lids that don't compress easily when pressed, as these are more likely to be filled with air rather than a better insulation material.
 You're also more likely to be able to use the better-insulated hard coolers as a seat, as they're sturdier.

 Cleaning Cheaper coolers often have white textured lids that can be difficult to keep clean.
 Flush-mounted drains don’t trap dirt or objects.

 Dry-ice compatibility Check the manufacturer’s instructions regarding the use of dry ice.
 Generally, a dry ice block should be heavily wrapped so it doesn’t come into contact with the liner and therefore damage it.

 Wheels make pulling a heavy loaded cooler on smooth surfaces much easier than carrying it.

-Handles should be easy to grasp and robust.
-Shoulder straps are useful for smaller coolers.
-Pull handles for larger wheelie types are handy but try them out to make sure they suit your height.
+Handles should be robust and easy to grasp.
+Shoulder straps are useful for small coolers.
+Pull handles for larger wheeled types are handy, but try them out to make sure they suit your height.

 Non-slip rubber feet help stop the cooler sliding around in a vehicle, but they may also make sliding the cooler into position difficult.